The Definitive Feline Hyperthyroidism: What You Need to Know

 There are procedures that do cure hyperthyroidism: surgery and radiation treatment.
 The candidates for these procedures must meet certain criteria.
 They must be younger or middle age patients with mild hyperthyroidism.
 This means that they have not developed complications related to chronic hyperthyroidism.
 Also, they must not suffer from non-thyroid related diseases, such as renal insufficiency

-or heart problems.Scintigraphic scan showing enlarged thyroid gland.
+A scintigraphic scan showing an enlarged thyroid gland.

 Surgery involves removing the thyroid entirely.
 When cats remain hyperthyroid after surgery, they probably have thyroid tissue in abnormal locations, such as inside the thorax, where removal is difficult.
 These cats have what is called an ectopic thyroid.